Spatio-temporal Models on Compact Metric Graphs

 repl

 .
-We need grouping variable whenever we want to allow
+We need grouping variables whenever we want to allow

 the storage of different observations at the exact same location.